mindmotivate/Remo_Terraform_Class/Breakdown_5.md

 - User Assignment: Users are assigned to memberships, with each membership containing only one IAM user.
 - Group Assignment: IAM users are added to the IAM group associated with the proper environment.

 ### This method is NOT DRY!!
-I will need to revisit this and try to make it simpler but ti gets the job done for now.
+I will need to revisit this and try to make it simpler but it gets the job done for now.

 ```hcl
 resource "aws_iam_group_membership" "development_membership" {